 A sharp drop in the level of brake fluid in the reservoir indicates a violation of the tightness of the brake system.

-To check the serviceability of the sensor 6 of the emergency drop in the liquid level in the tank, with the ignition on, press the central part of the protective cap 5 from above.
-In this case, the lamp on the instrument cluster should light up.
+To check the serviceability of sensor 6 for an emergency drop in the liquid level in the tank, with the ignition on, press on top of the central part of the protective cap 5.

 Removing the brake master cylinder

-In this case, make sure that the rubber seal between the cylinder and the vacuum booster does not fall out.
+At the same time, make sure that the rubber seal between the cylinder and the vacuum booster does not fall out.

 Disassembling the brake master cylinder

-2. Remove the retaining ring while holding the piston.
+Remove the retaining ring while holding the piston.

-Remove the cuff 5 from the secondary piston.
+Remove cuffs 5 from the secondary piston.

 Inspection and troubleshooting of brake cylinder parts